fpirri/gothings-raspi-install/README.md

 <br />

-* in [hlite-control](https://github.com/fpirri/hlite-control "github hlite-control")  you find the **GoThingsControlMenu** to manage the lifecycle of your containers
+* in [gothingscontrolmenu](https://github.com/fpirri/gothingscontrolmenu "github gothingscontrolmenu")  you find the **GoThingsControlMenu** to manage the lifecycle of your containers
 * in [hlite-apps](https://github.com/fpirri/hlite-apps "github hlite-apps")  you find templates that can be customized for specific purposes

 <br />